Internship and Career Resources

 Students are responsible for finding their own internships.
 The internship involves at least 150 hours of work during the semester or summer session.
 Students should be aware that many agencies expect 15 to 20 hours of work per week for an internship.
 Since the department receives a great deal of information on potential openings throughout the year, the Program Officer will regularly include this information in a weekly Internship and Job Openings email to students.

 As a part of the internship requirement, students must attend all of the Practitioner Series speaking engagements in their first year.
 The MUAPP Program invites public policy practitioners to speak with students about their organizations and the current issues facing them, their own career paths, internship and job prospects, skills and qualities that they look for when hiring.
-About 5 of these events are held each fall and spring semesters.
-Meetings are for about an hour, typically 5:30 – 6:30 on Monday or Wednesday evenings.
+About 5 of these events are held each fall semester.
+Meetings are for about an hour, typically 5:30—6:30 on Monday or Wednesday evenings.
 Students are not eligible to do an internship for credit until they have attended at one full-year of these events.
 Continued attendance is a part of the internship class requirements.

 The following are several websites that are useful links for job searches.